Strong Convergence in Posets: Introduction

 \section{Introduction}

-Let $(P,\prec)$ be a finite poset.
+Let $(P,\prec)$ be a poset with $n$ elements.
 We say that the elements $x, y \in P$ are \textbf{comparable} if either $x \prec y$ or $y \prec x$.
 Otherwise we say they are incomparable and write $x \parallel y$.
-Let $\pi=(x_1,x_2,\ldots,x_n)$ be an ordering of $P$'s elements.
+Let $\pi=(x_1,x_2,\ldots,x_n)$ be some permutation of $P$'s elements.
 A \textbf{swap} changes this permutation to $(x_1,x_2,\ldots,x_{i-1},x_{i+1},x_i,x_{i+2},\ldots,x_n)$ for some index $i$.
 This swap is \textbf{permissible} if $x_i \prec x_{i+1}$.
-We say that a permutation $\sigma$ of $P$'s elements is {\em reachable} from $\pi$ if it is possible to move from $\pi$ to $\sigma$ through a sequence of permissible swaps.
 A permutation of $P$'s elements is called {\em terminal} if no swap is permissible.
-Clearly, every series of permissible swaps is finite, since no two elements can be swapped more than once.
-The main result in this note is the following:
+We say that $\pi$ {\em converges} to a terminal permutation $\sigma$ of $P$'s elements if it is possible to move from $\pi$ to $\sigma$ through some sequence of permissible swaps.
+Clearly, every sequence of permissible swaps is finite, since no two elements can be swapped more than once, and therefore every permutation converges.
+The main result in this note states that the convergence is {\em strong}, in the sense that the permutation converges to the same terminal permutation regardless of the order of swaps:

-\begin{theorem} For every permutation $\pi$ of the elements of a finite poset $(P,\prec)$ there is exactly one terminal permutation reachable from $\pi$. \end{theorem}
+\begin{theorem} Every permutation $\pi$ of the elements of a finite poset $(P,\prec)$ converges to exactly one terminal permutation. \end{theorem}